rcigni/pytetris/README.md

  * `poetry run pytest` to run all tests in the project once.
  * `poetry run ptw` to run all tests in the project and watch for changes.
+ * `poetry run pytest --cov=pytetris --cov-branch tests/` to run all tests in the project and get a coverage report.
+ * `poetry run pytest --cov=pytetris --cov-branch --cov-report html tests/` to run all tests in the project and get a coverage report in html format.

 ### Run the Game